The questions are from students. The answers are from Mary Beth, to the best of her recollection. If you have others, write to her: email@example.com

 First, here’s a conversation between John and I, animated by the ACLU to help celebrate the 50th anniversary of the “Tinker v Des Moines” ruling on February 24th, 2019.

 And, here’s a recent video made in January, ’18 by Nick Capodice, of New Hampshire Public Radio.

 And, here’s a program by Nina Totenberg, of NPR, about a program for HS students that Mary Beth was involved with in Washington DC in December, 2017.
 Here’s the Washington Post article from the same event.
 These will give you the idea of what Mary Beth is doing today.

 Now, here are some questions that students often ask:

 When and where did you wear an armband to school?

 December 16, 1965.
 I was in 8th grade at Harding Jr. High School, in Des Moines, Iowa.

 Why did you wear the armbands?

-Also, since it was Christmas time, with the usual messages of Christmas filling our house and community- peace, love, brotherhood- the lessons of all faiths.
-My dad would light the yule candles and pray to us from the bible about these message of Christmas, of hope, love and forgiveness.
-But on TV, we didn’t see love or forgiveness- just killing.
+Also, it was Christmas time, with the usual messages of Christmas filling our house and community- peace, love, brotherhood- the lessons of all faiths.
+My dad would light the yule candles and pray to us from the bible about these message of hope, love and forgiveness.
+But on TV, we didn’t see love or forgiveness.
+Instead, there was war and killing.